JohnWCartmell/ERScript/html/change-28-July-2025.md

 5. Reinstate and correct code in rule y1 using compositionalDepth and replace by use of `yPositionalDepthShort`.
 The idea is that when using y1 to find an appropriate compositional parent --- should use one that is on the shortest route up compositions to the root of the document.
 Subsequently this y1 rule will be modified further.
 6. Implement `yPositionalPriors` in new pass called `recursive_diagram_prior_enrichment`.
-7. In the preliminary phase of implementation in anew pass called
+7. In the preliminary phase of implementation in a new pass.

-Define  `yPositionalDepthLong` and `yPositionalReferencePoint` called in a new pass called `second_recursive_structure_enrichment` in file `flex.second_recursive_enrichment.module.xslt`.
+Define  `yPositionalDepthLong` and `yPositionalPointOfReference` called in a new pass.
+8. Merge current passes two,three and four.
+Rationalise the names of rules.
+Modify rules so that each plants bot both x and y.
+9. The passes that operate on flex diagrams after new pass added and existing ones rationalised are
+    + tactics_zero_enrichment
+    + tactics_one_recursive
+    + tactics_two_parameterised
+    + tactics_three_recursive
+    + tactics_four_enrichment

 ### Testing
+1. Create new er2flex tests.

 Try and produce useable diagrams for all selectedExamples.
 + cricket